Hedde/fabric_interface/README.rst

 Welcome to Fabric Interface
 ===========================

-This project is work in progress, there's no production-ready release available currently.
+This project is work in progress, there's no production-ready release available yet.
+Want to speed things up?
+This is an open-source project with a spare time budget.
+Donations are very welcome and will be used solely to improve Fabric Interface :-)

 .. image:: https://travis-ci.org/Hedde/fabric_interface.svg?branch=develop